gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 hoping that maybe he had written a note or *something*, but nothing fell out.
 She closed the book and pressed it to her chest.
-The skeletons in the upper control room...
+The skeletons in the upper control room…
 No.
 She shook her head.
 No,